isg-software/progresspie/README.md

 * `newSvgElement`: function(name).
 Your plug-in may call this function to insert a new SVG node directly into the pie graph SVG (in addition to the SVG output already produced by the progressPie jQuery plug-in itself).
 The argument `name` defines the element/tag name for the new element.
 The function return a reference to the newly created node which you need to configure the node, like adding attributes or child elements.
 * `newSvgSubelement`: function(parent, name).
 If you want to add child elements to an SVG element, use this function.
 The first argument takes a reference to parent element you want to add a child node to, the second argument takes the tag name like in `newSvgElement`.
 * `getContentPlugin`: function.
 This function takes a valid `contentPlugin` option, i.e. either a function reference to another content plug-in, or a string whose name has to be the name of a content plug-in function in the namespace `jQuery.fn.progressPie.contentPlugin`.
 It then returns a reference to the function, i.e. if the argument is a function reference, it gets returned unchanged, if the argument is a string, the function in the namespace gets looked up and the reference is returned.
 Throws exception if the argument is neither string nor function, or if the string is invalid, i.e. no function of that name was found in said namespace.
 Normally content plug-ins won't need to call this function, except if they support adding secondary content plug-ins (see `checkComplete` plug-in).
 * `radius`: number.
-If the progressPie plug-in draws a simple pie chart (i.e. option `ringWidth` is undefined), this is the radius of the pie.
+If the progressPie plug-in draws a simple pie chart (i.e. option `ringWidth` is undefined), this is the radius of the pie minus the `strokeWidth` of the surrounding circle.
 If `ringWidth` is set, this is the pie radius minus `ringWidth`, i.e. the radius of the free space inside the ring.
 Your content plug-in should base the size of the content it draws on this value.
+* `totalRadius`: number.
+This is the overall radius of the whole pie or ring graph, i.e. half the width and height of the generated SVG.
 * `color`: string (color code).
 By default this is exaclty the color of the pie/ring chart, unless the `contentPluginOptions` object overrides this.
 * `precentValue`: number.
 The value in 0..100 depicted by the progressPie chart.
 * `rawValue`: string.
 The raw string defining the value of the pie chart.
 This may be a percent number or any other value which gets converted into a percent value by a `valueAdapter` function, see above.